Laurie0131/UEFI_Driver_HII_Linux_Lab_Guide/uefi_driver_wizard__adding_hii/7_updating_the_menu_numeric_entry.md

 -->
 ## Lab 7\.
 Updating the Menu: Numeric Entry {#7-updating-the-menu-numeric-entry}

 In this lab, you’ll learn how to add a numeric entry to your driver menu.
-This lab uses the VFR term “numeric” that prompts the user to enter a free-form numeric value.
-The VFR determines the minimum and maximum values with the terms “minimum” and “maximum”.
-Since there is also an enable/disable switch, the VFR uses the “suppressif” term to display or hide this field when disabled.
-Also this field displays as decimal (default) or hexadecimal with the “flags” switch.
+This lab uses the VFR term “`numeric`” that prompts the user to enter a free-form numeric value.
+The VFR determines the minimum and maximum values with the terms “`minimum`” and “`maximum`”.
+Since there is also an enable/disable switch, the VFR uses the “`suppressif`” term to display or hide this field when disabled.
+Also this field displays as decimal (default) or hexadecimal with the “`flags`” switch.
 ![](/media/image68.png)
 ###### Figure 7 : Menu with Numeric item entry